 By Charlie Mark

-Charlie Mark is a sophomore student at Schreiber High School.
-He hosts a weekly radio show at WDOT Port Washington Radio and is a staff writer for the Schreiber Times.
+Charlie Mark has been a reporter for the Port Washington News since 2018, mainly covering high school sports.
+He hosts a weekly show on WDOT Port Washington Radio, and is a staff writer for the Schreiber Times